cristan/un-locode/README.md

+This is a fork of https://github.com/datasets/un-locode with the aim of improving the quality of the data, especially the coordinates.

 The United Nations Code for Trade and Transport Locations is a code list mantained by UNECE, United Nations agency, to facilitate trade.

 ## Data